nickolasdias/DataScienceEmProducao/README.md

 # Module 01 - Understanding the business problem

-In this module, I learn how important it is to understand the business problem before starting a data science project.
+In this module, we learn how important it is to understand the business problem before starting a data science project.

 In the case of Rossmann's Stores the business problem was to make **a sales prevision of all the stores in the next six weeks**.